-(xv) 'Obligor' means a party against whose obligations, financial or otherwise, a NFB facility has been issued.
-In the case of guarantees, the obligor may also be termed as 'principal debtor', as defined under the Indian Contract Act, 1872.

-(xvi) 'Ornaments' means items meant for use as adornment of any object, decorative items, or utensils, excluding those items that fall under the definition of jewellery as defined previously.

-(xvii) 'Primary Gold' and 'Primary Silver' means gold and silver in any form other than in the form of a jewellery, ornaments and coins.

-(xviii) 'Secured portion of an NFB facility' means the portion of the facility covered by realisable value of tangible security/ collateral estimated on a realistic basis.

-(xix) 'Top-up Loan' in the context of Chapter IV of these Directions means an additional loan sanctioned over and above an outstanding loan, during the tenor of the original loan, based on the strength of the collateral already pledged for the existing loan.
+- (xv) 'Obligor' means a party against whose obligations, financial or otherwise, a NFB facility has been issued.
+In the case of guarantees, the obligor may also be termed as 'principal debtor', as defined under the Indian Contract Act, 1872. - (xvi) 'Ornaments' means items meant for use as adornment of any object, decorative items, or utensils, excluding those items that fall under the definition of jewellery as defined above. - (xvii) 'Primary Gold and Primary Silver' mean gold and silver in any form other than in the form of a jewellery, ornaments and coins. - (xviii) 'Secured portion of an NFB facility' means the portion of the facility covered by realisable value of tangible security/ collateral estimated on a realistic basis. - (xix) "Top-up Loan" in the context of Chapter IV of these Directions means an additional loan sanctioned over and above an outstanding loan, during the tenor of the original loan, based on the strength of the collateral already pledged for the existing loan.

-(2) All other expressions unless defined herein shall have the same meanings as have been assigned to them under the Banking Regulation Act, 1949, or the Reserve Bank of India Act, 1934, or any statutory modification or re-enactment thereto or in other relevant regulations issued by the Reserve Bank or as used in commercial parlance, as the case may be.
+(2) All other expressions unless defined herein shall have the same meanings as have been assigned to them under the Banking Regulation Act, 1949 or the Reserve Bank of India Act, 1934, or as used in commercial parlance, as the case may be.